 10. Make sure you ask whether your car will be picked up or delivered to a terminal rather than “door to door.”
 A Terminal pickup or drop off can happen if your address is off the beaten path or not easily accessible, or if your schedule will not allow you to meet with the driver in person or if a customer emergency forces a time change that the driver can’t accommodate.
 A Terminal may be determined by the driver, or mutually by the customer in union with the driver.
 A Terminal is most often a Tow Service, Gas Station, Repair Shop etc.

 11. Make sure you know how wide the pickup window is and the transit time between pickup and delivery.
 Normally the pickup window is 1 to 5 days around the day you want your vehicle picked up and delivery of a vehicle depends on many factors, e.g., distance, weather, traffic, other vehicles being transported.
 Generally if you’re using a discount auto transport company your times are longer and a premium auto transport company will be able to ship your car faster, sometimes within a week.
 Once a driver has your vehicle, he is the only one who controls the schedule.
 There is a tendency for Dispatchers who have no accurate information to give you guesses or estimates that aren’t reasonable or realistic.
 Only the driver can give you accurate information, so arrange to be in touch with him if you can.

 12. You might be able to minimize your risk of road hazard, dripping fluids etc. by requesting of the driver a certain spot on the trailer for your car.
 The position of your car on the trailer however is 1st and foremost determined by the size and weight of your car.
-Loading cars on a trailer is a game of weight and space as safety regulations for traveling Interstate Highways govern height, length, and how much weight can be distributed onto each axel.
+Loading vehicles onto a trailer requires consideration of weight and space because the official safety regulations for traveling on Interstate Highways puts restrictions on the total height and length of the trailer and how much weight can be distributed onto each axel.
 But it never hurts to ask.